oguzhandelibas/WarTanks-Online/README.md

 # WarTanksOnline

- It is a project made with the gains learned from the training given by Vertigo Games.
+It is a project made with the gains obtained from the trainings given by Vertigo Games.
+It is not yet completed.